GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 ### Auto-regressive integrated moving average models (ARIMA)

-Since the auto-correlation and partial auto-correlation function might slightly demand for an auto-regressive model and not for a moving average model, we will skip the latter and jump directly to the combined version - ARIMA.
+The above AR model examples are mainly for illustration purposes and have low predictive power.
+The predictive power increases with combining the AR model part with a moving average model (MA) - ARIMA.

 In the ARIMA world, three parameters are generally required: